Summer 2026 is almost full. 13 weeks remaining. Check dates →

 Steps Away

-Wednesday night folk music at the fishing dock — 100 feet from the house.
-Bring a chair, bring a drink, or just listen from the porch.
+Wednesday night folk music at the fishing dock, 100 feet from the house.
+Bring a chair or just listen from the porch.

 Walking Distance

-Walk to the oyster bar at Westport Point, the town dock, the fishing pier, and Partners Village Store.
-After dinner, stroll Main Road with everyone else — families, couples, dogs.
+Walk to the oyster bar at Westport Sea Farms, the town dock, and the fishing pier.
+After dinner, stroll Main Road with everyone else.
+Families, couples, dogs.
 This is a walking village, and the evening walk is the main event.

 Beaches